 Where this printer differs, in terms of resolution, is that it is capable of 4800×1200 dpi in color.
 That is still more than enough to get you a very high-quality printout especially due to the Canon Full-lithography inkjet Nozzle Engineering.

 This printer supports a range of media types including and not limited to card, glossy photo paper, iron-on transfer paper and luster paper.
-There are other types, too many to list in this short review, that make this printer perfect for crafters needs.
+There are other types, too many to list in this short review, that make this printer the best printer for craft projects.

 The main reason for you to choose this printer over the PIXMA iX6820 is that it is more than just a printer.
-With all-in-one capability it can print, scan and copy which makes it a printer to use in the office as well.
+With all-in-one capability it can print, scan and copy which makes it as the best crafting printer to use in the office as well.

 If doing crafts not just as a hobby, having an all-in-one printer such as this will allow you to scan invoices and other such items for your records.